 From this theorem we deduce an analogue of Cherednik's isomorphism \eqref{Chered}, noting that any geometric connected component $X$ of ${\rm Sh}_{\bK^\star}$ is defined over the maximal abelian extension $E^{\rm ab}$ of $E$,

-Here $ \breve E^{\rm ab}_\nu$ denotes the maximal abelian extension of $\breve E_\nu$, and $\bar\Gamma$ is a cocompact discrete subgroup of $\PGL_2(F_v)$.
+Here $ \breve E^{\rm ab}_\nu$ denotes the completion of the maximal abelian extension of $E_\nu$, and $\bar\Gamma$ is a cocompact discrete subgroup of $\PGL_2(F_v)$.
 Since the Cherednik Shimura datum is a central twist of $(G, \{h\})$, the geometric connected components of ${\rm Sh}_{\bK}$ can be identified with those appearing in Cherednik's theorem, so that in fact \eqref{Chered} follows from Theorem \ref{ThmA}.

 By extending the moduli problem for ${\rm Sh}_{\bK}$ integrally over $\Spec O_{E, (\mathfrak p_{\nu})}$, we obtain semi-global integral models of these Shimura varieties.
 This gives us the possibility of formulating an `integral' version of this theorem.
 Let us explain the moduli problem in question.